Please note that all opinions below are my own, and not necessarily those of my institution, funders, or colleagues.

 Interestingly, recent data show that there is no relationship between air travel and metrics of academic productivity, such as publications or h-index (Wynes et al, 2019).

-- Open data and code repositories
+- Open science repositories

 Uploading our data and code to public repositories has a carbon footprint, because this requires servers to store the information.
 Energy is required to manufacture the servers, and then to run them.